Aravind-Sundararajan/MocoExtendProblem/paper/paper.md

 # Statement of need

-OpenSim is an open-source software platform for modeling musculoskeletal structures and creating dynamic simulations of movement (Seth et al., 2018).
+OpenSim is an open-source software platform for modeling musculoskeletal structures and creating dynamic simulations of movement [@Seth2018].
 OpenSim enables researchers and clinicians to investigate how biological and non-biological structures respond to different loads, postures and activities in both static and dynamic situations.
-OpenSimhas been used to study a wide range of biomechanical problems, such as the mechanics of walking and running (e.g. Falisse et al., 2019), the impact of injury or disease on movement (e.g. Johnson et al., 2022), and the effectiveness of rehabilitation exercises (e.g. Spomer et al, 2023).
+OpenSimhas been used to study a wide range of biomechanical problems, such as the mechanics of walking and running [@Falisse2019], the impact of injury or disease on movement [@Johnson2022], and the effectiveness of rehabilitation exercises [@Spomer2023].

-OpenSim Moco (Dembia et al., 2020) employs an optimization paradigm called direct collocation to solve trajectory optimization problems that range from solving for muscle forces, to tracking experimental data, and fully predictive simulations.
-Direct collocation is a numerical optimal control method (Kelly, 2017) that is computationally efficient and is used extensively in computational approaches to understanding biological movement .
+OpenSim Moco [@Dembia2020] employs an optimization paradigm called direct collocation to solve trajectory optimization problems that range from solving for muscle forces, to tracking experimental data, and fully predictive simulations.
+Direct collocation is a numerical optimal control method [@Kelly2017] that is computationally efficient and is used extensively in computational approaches to understanding biological movement.
 While direct collocation is powerful, Moco only provides a fixed set of optimization goals.
 It can be daunting for many users to develop custom goals in C++.
 We developed MEP so Moco users without experience compiling C++ can still write and test custom goals.
 The OpenSim interfaces are created with SWIG, as opposed to MEX, which can be daunting for even experienced biomechanists.
 MocoExtendProblem was developed using MATLAB versions 2022a.
 Running build.m will compile MocoGoals in the custom_goals directory, or in the custom_goals_compat directory for OpenSim versions pre-4.5.

 CMake and msbuild from Visual Studio 2019 or higher must be added to the system PATH. build.m will procedurally construct both extend_problem.m and ExtendProblem.cpp by parsing the header files of the discovered goals within the custom_goals directory.
 Both ExtendProblem.cpp and extend_problem.m generate bindings to instantiate custom goals placed in the custom_goals directory.
 Custom goals can be compiled with  Visual Studio 2019 or higher and then MATLAB’s MEX compiler is used to compile ExtendProblem.
-ExtendProblem.cpp leverages the C++ library mexplus (Yamaguchi, 2014) to gain access to MEX entry points through C++  macros.
+ExtendProblem.cpp leverages the C++ library mexplus [@Yamaguchi2018] to gain access to MEX entry points through C++  macros.

 ![MEP Framework.
 The researcher runs the build.m script (orange) that subsequently calls methods in the utils folder (red) which are tasked with reading the custom_goals folder (green) and procedurally construct the mex and the interface class that calls the mex (blue).
 Each custom goal (green) is handled as its own compiled plugin.\label{fig:files}](file_tree.png){width="200pt"}